docknetwork/planning/rfc/0014-public-attestation.md

 ## Abstract

 This RFC proposes a way for DIDs to publically attests to arbirary (and arbitrarily large) RDF claimgraphs.
-These attestations are not stored on-chain; rather, the attester chooses a storage method by specifying a Uri.
+These attestations are not stored on-chain; rather, the attester chooses a storage method by specifying an IRI.

 ## Suggested Reading